Accidental Aesop: Despite its deliberate aversion of morals, the show does deliver aesops, even if incidentally.

 George takes the last copy of Time magazine at the airport and mocks the serial killer being shuttled through about it, he gets locked in the airplane bathroom with him.
 It's Played for Laughs, but what would happen if you got locked in with a serial killer who swore to murder you?
 In view of this event, it becomes possible that every episode from that point on is George's trial and judgement and George's alone, as his bloody corpse was discovered in the plane bathroom a few hours later...

-Everything post episode involving George's encounter with the Van Buren Boys was Georges dying dream after being violently attacked by the gang.
+Everything post episode involving George's encounter with the Van Buren Boys was George's dying dream after being violently attacked by the gang.

-In the episode 'The Masseuse', Elaine is trying to get her boyfriend Joel Rifkin to change his name to avoid being confused with a serial killer.
-One of the names Elaine suggests (whilst reading a football magazine) is O.J.
-Seven months after this episode aired, O. J Simpson was accused of murder, leading to one of the most controversial murder trials in US history.
+In "The Masseuse", Elaine is trying to get her boyfriend Joel Rifkin to change his name to avoid being confused with a serial killer.
+One of the names Elaine suggests (whilst reading a football magazine) is "O.J."
+Seven months after this episode aired, O. J. Simpson was accused of fatally stabbing his ex-wife and one of her friends, leading to one of the most controversial murder trials in US history.

 In the opening of "The Kiss Hello", Jerry and George are arguing whether or not ketchup comes in squeezeable plastic bottles.
 Today ketchup is more available in plastic bottles than glass bottles.

 Two Season 7 episodes that involved the New York Yankees became prophetic.
 "The Wink" ends with Steinbrenner going on a tangent about all the people that he fired over the years.
 He ends by mentioning then Yankees manager Buck Showalter before quickly stating that George didn't hear that.
 Shortly after the episode aired the Yankees fired Showalter.
-Then in "The Calzone" Steinbrenner gets the idea to bake the teams uniforms in ovens before the games and declares that this will help them with the American League Pennant.
+Then in "The Calzone", Steinbrenner gets the idea to bake the teams uniforms in ovens before the games and declares that this will help them with the American League Pennant.
 The Yankees would win both the Pennant and the World Series that year.

 In "The Truth", George mentions that he belongs in a psychiatric hospital, and enjoys being pitied by others.
 Four seasons later, he's involuntarily institutionalized.